-The UV spectrum is scanned in steps of 0.5nm, with and integration of 4 shutter cycles for wavelengths less than 300nm, and an integration of 1 shutter cycle for wavelengths grater than 300nm.
-All data is normalised to a 1 cycle observation and recorded in a UFJJJYY.nnn data file.
+The UV spectrum is scanned in steps of 0.5 nm, with and integration of four shutter cycles for wavelengths less than 300 nm, and an integration of one shutter cycle for wavelengths greater than 300 nm.
+All data is normalized to a 1-cycle observation and recorded in an UFJJJYY.nnn data file.
 When scanning is complete, a calculation of the UVB/UVA McKinley - Diffey weighted irradiance is computed and sent to the printer and written to the DUVJJJYY.nnn data file.
+See also Appendix A.